techy2493/MouseEscape/README.md

 This guide walks you through everything you need to get **SPTarkov** running reliably on **Linux** using **Wine**, **GE-Proton**, or **GE-Wine** (through Lutris).
 It covers how to fix issues like crashes, mouse capture bugs, multi-monitor problems, and setup for DXVK and BepInEx plugins.

+# THE INFORMATION BELOW IS USED AT YOUR OWN RISK.
+What worked for me may not work for you.
+The author takes no responsibility for you breaking your own setup by following any of the suggestions below.
+Be Careful.
+Take Backups.
+Keep track of where you are.
+Undo it if it doesnt work!
+You have been warned!

 ---

 # Having Joy with Multiple Monitors and SPTarkov on Linux